 Special Course Contract forms are available at Enrollment Services for students who wish to register for a tutorial, independent study, or learning assistantship.
 Special course contracts are due no later than the end of the scheduled add/drop period.
 Be sure to completely fill out this form and obtain the appropriate signatures prior to registration.
 Enter the course number on your registration form.
 Only Purchase College matriculated students are eligible for tutorials, independent studies, or learning assistantships.

 Students cannot register online for these courses.

 New York State residents who are at least 60 years of age are welcome to enroll tuition-free as a “special auditor” each semester, including summer session, in a maximum of two credit-bearing, on-campus courses in which space is available to special auditors.
-(This option does not apply to online, hybrid, or noncredit courses.)
 Course and space availability may vary.
+Vaccination will be required.
 Senior citizen auditors must pay the following nonrefundable fees at the time of registration:

 - $50 special auditor’s fee

 - $25 Purchase College ID processing fee (one-time fee for new students.
 If you have a current ID card, this fee does not apply)

 - Course fees – also referred to as “lab fees” or “studio fees” – if applicable